ferrocene/ferrocene/src/expressions.rst

 :dp:`fls_ajby242tnu7c`
-A :t:`while loop expression` is a :t:`loop expression` that continues to evaluate its :t:`block expression` as long as its :t:`iteration expression` holds true.
+A :t:`while loop expression` is a :t:`loop expression` that continues to evaluate its :t:`loop body` as long as its :t:`iteration expression` holds true.

 :dp:`fls_13hmhzqz82v6`
 An :t:`iteration expression` is an :t:`expression` that provides the criterion